seijihosokawa/protein-visualizer/README.md

     * Help
       * Links to this page, our instructions
     * Examples
-      * Here we have provided a few examples of popular proteins, enjoy
+      * Here we have provided a few examples of interesting and important proteins, enjoy
   * Info Box:
     * The info box as a plethoral of information at your disposal and will update once you have selected a new protein
   * Question/Help button in bottom right: